Nottinghamshire Police in special measures amid performance concerns

 It comes after the mother of one of Nottingham knife attacker Valdo Calocane’s victims said she had “lost faith” in the force’s leadership and called for Chief Constable Kate Meynell to step aside while allegations of failings are investigated.

-The watchdog said the decision was not linked to the force’s handling of the case.
+While the watchdog said the decision was not linked to the force’s handling of the case, the news was nevertheless welcomed by relatives of Calocane’s victims as a sign that inspectors recognised how the force needed “intervention and urgent improvement”.

 Forces are moved into special measures – which HMICFRS calls being subjected to an “enhanced level of monitoring” under what is known as the “engage” process – when they are not responding to concerns raised by the watchdog or are not “managing, mitigating or eradicating these concerns”.